yougooo/epam_training/Python/final_project/README.md

 ```python
 Author.objects.get(first_name__icontains='Alex')
 ```
-Or in database level do something like this:
+Or on database level do something like this:
 ```sql
 CREATE VIEW bookentry AS SELECT ...
 ```